Canada supplies small amounts of Ebola treatment to Spain, Norway

-WINNIPEG Manitoba Canada has supplied small amounts of an experimental Ebola treatment to Spain and Norway to treat infected healthcare workers, the Public Health Agency of Canada said on Wednesday.
+WINNIPEG, Manitoba Oct 15 Canada has supplied small amounts of an experimental Ebola treatment to Spain and Norway to treat infected healthcare workers, the Public Health Agency of Canada said on Wednesday.

 The agency's National Microbiology Laboratory in Winnipeg, Manitoba transferred the treatment ZMAb to Spain in September and to Norway this month, at the request of the countries, spokesman Robert Cyrenne said.
 The treatment is laboratory grade, meaning it was made for use on animals.